 WebSlice is competitively priced and easy to use.
 The backup feature is good and free SSL is always nice to have.
 But I can’t ignore the elephant in the room: the page load times were some of the worst I’ve seen from a NZ-based host.
-Before you sign up for a plan, I recommend you check out Hostinger – a budget-friendly host that provides much better performance.

 Is WebSlice a Contender for New Zealand’s Best Hosting?